assertpy/assertpy/README.md

         fail('forced failure')
 ```

-A useful test pattern that requires the `fail()` method is checking the contents of an error message on an exception.
+A useful test pattern that requires the `fail()` method is to specifically verify the contents of an error message.
 For example:

 ```py
 from assertpy import assert_that,fail